plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 What can we deduce from knowing that a function `v ↦ w` is less than some value `u`?
 What can we deduce about `u`?
 The answer to this question is called the inversion property of less-than for functions.
-This question is not easy to answer because of the `Dist⊑` rule, which relates a function on the left to a pair of functions on the right.
+This question is not easy to answer because of the `⊑-dist` rule, which relates a function on the left to a pair of functions on the right.
 So `u` may include several functions that, as a group, relate to `v ↦ w`.
-Furthermore, because of the rules `ConjR1⊑` and `ConjR2⊑`, there may be other values inside `u`, such as `⊥`, that have nothing to do with `v ↦ w`.
+Furthermore, because of the rules `⊑-conj-R1` and `⊑-conj-R2`, there may be other values inside `u`, such as `⊥`, that have nothing to do with `v ↦ w`.
 But in general, we can deduce that `u` includes a collection of functions where the join of their domains is less